Dastak (1970 film)

-The film is known for its performances by its leading cast, Sanjeev Kumar, and the newcomer, Rehana Sultan, and for its memorable songs by Madan Mohan.
-He won his first National Film Award for it and the lyrics of Majrooh Sultanpuri.
-Hrishikesh Mukherjee, the film director-turned-editor of this black-and-white film and won a Filmfare Award, his second after Madhumati in 1958.
+On release, the film was critically acclaimed, though not a commercial success.
+It won the National Film Award for Best Actor (Sanjeev Kumar) and Best Actress (Rehana Sultan), Mohan won his first National Film Award for it and the lyrics of Majrooh Sultanpuri.
+Hrishikesh Mukherjee, the film director-turned-editor of this black-and-white film, won a Filmfare Award, his second after Madhumati in 1958.
+Critics and scholars have since praised Bedi’s sensitive handling of the subject and the film’s exploration of social contradictions.